ArchivoAéreo

 Armament only planned

-Image gallery of the Caspar D.I
+Image and diagram gallery of the Caspar D.I

 GermanHanseatische Flugzeugwerke (Caspar Werke AG)